-Group and community activities help your loved one develop the social and physical skills leading to their independence and empowerment.
+The Day Habilitation Program helps your loved one develop their daily living, social, and physical skills, leading to increased independence and empowerment.

 Path to Independence

 Fitness, music and art activities contribute to physical skills building and self esteem.
 Social events and community outings encourage conversations and contribute to health and wellbeing.

 Participating in the community fosters socialization, awareness and collaboration with others — so everybody has a better quality of life and everybody benefits.

 The Incompass direct care team is knowledgeable about and supports the needs of each individual, providing extra support, attention and more specialized care, as needed.

 - Community Awareness & Safety

 - Healthy Coping Skills